 In the end, you will always kneel

-We were made to be ruled — not by oppressive earthly dictators or off-balance Asgardian “gods”, and not by our own wildly flailing desires or emotions … but by King Jesus.
+We were made to be ruled — not by oppressive earthly dictators or off-balance Asgardian “gods,” and not by our own wildly flailing desires or emotions … but by King Jesus.
 But one way or another, we will always kneel.
-You came into this world designed to be ruled and to worship the Ruler in return.
+You came into this world designed to be ruled by the King of kings, and to worship Him in return.
 And if you reject God’s authority and rightful rule over your life, then you’ll put something far less worthy in His place.
-But something will receive your devotion, your fealty, your worship … even if it’s only YOU.
+But something will receive your devotion, your fealty, your worship … even if it’s only YOU, and your selfish, petty desires.
 There is simply no universe in which you are not ruled by someone or something.

 Therefore God has highly exalted [Jesus] and bestowed on Him [done deal!] the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord [Ruler, King], to the glory of God the Father.
 (Philippians 2:9-11)